Weeratunge Edward Perera: Retirement

 Keeping to his desire to retire in Kuala Lumpur, Selangor so that his children could have better work and social opportunities, W. E Perera accepted the position of Principal of the Kishan Dial School, Petaling Jaya from the late Swami Satayanda.
 He eventually settled in Petaling Jaya, Kuala Lumpur in 1965.
 Here he delved into the study of Asian philosophy and was involved in the establishment of the Brickfields Buddhist Temple among other social endeavours like volunteering in the schools for the underprivileged.
 He taught Buddhist philosophy at the local university and regularly had discussions with visiting and resident Theravada Buddhist monks like the Revs.
 K. Sri Dhammananda, Ananda Mangala and Henepola Gunaratana whom he mentored.

+Death

 W. E. Perera died at the university hospital, Petaling Jaya from a massive heart attack before he was due to receive a pacemaker.
 Having been the first voluntary worker with the blind to have pledged his eyes earlier, his corneas were donated to the eye bank and successfully transplanted into two recipients.
 Following a funeral, his body was cremated and ashes dispersed in the Straits of Malacca off Klang.